-Price delegation and the impact on customer loyalty

-Derrick Bonyuet Oklahoma State University
+Price Delegation and the Impact on Customer Loyalty Oklahoma State University Derrick Bonyuet Oklahoma State University

-ABSTRACT
+Abstract

 Conventional wisdom has frequently portrayed the positive influence behind customer loyalty.
 After all, customer loyalty represents a customer's intention to continue buying from a firm.
 However, extant literature has recognized the existence of two types of customer loyalty: loyalty to the selling firm and loyalty to the salesperson.
 We explored the risks behind customer loyalty to the salesperson and then, how to use price delegation as a way to mitigate such risks.
 We examined the impact of different degrees of price delegation by conducting a survey among customers.
 Participants' feedback was gathered to create a customer loyalty index.
 The findings support our hypothesis that a lower price delegation results in lower customer loyalty to the salesperson.